betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

 save
 ```

-Daryoon got Dshot outputs & the LED Strip to both work:
+Daryoon got DShot outputs & the LED Strip to both work:

 Connect motor 4 to PPM pad and enter following in the CLI.
 `resource ppm none  `